nstenz/TICR/README.md

 * **chromosome1.CFs.csv**: contains the concordance factors for each possible split of each possible quartet as well as their 95% confidence intervals
 * symlink to specified input file

-## get-pop-tree.pl
+## get-pop-tree.pl <a name="qmc"></a>
 ### Script Work Flow
+This script estimates a binary population tree using Quartet MaxCut.
-This script begins by reading in the csv created by bucky.pl.
+It begins by reading in the csv created by bucky.pl.
 For each four-taxon set, the split with the highest corresponding concordance factor (the primary split) is the selected for input for the program Quartet MaxCut.
 In the case where there is a tie for the primary split, all of these tied splits will be output to a file, which is a fairly unlikely although not impossible scenario.

 ### Usage
 The command line option required for running this script is the name of the quartet csv file that the user desires to create a population tree from.
 For instance, if bucky.pl had been run with the following command: